regisftm/azure-fortinet-fabric-bootcamp/modules/module-07-configuring-udrs/README.md

 ## Next Steps

-Once you've completed this module and verified the UDR configuration, you're ready to proceed to **Module 8: FortiGate Configuration and Traffic Testing**.
+Once you've completed this module and verified the UDR configuration, you're ready to proceed to [**Module 8 - FortiGate Configuration and Traffic Testing: Testing and Configuring FortiGate Security Policies**](/modules/module-08-fortigate-config-test/README.md).

 In Module 8, we'll configure the FortiGate firewalls to allow traffic flow and test end-to-end connectivity.